MatrixEditor/dementor/README.md

 ## You need more?

-Take a look at the [Documentation on GitHub-Pages](https://matrixeditor.github.io/dementor/)
+Take a look at the [Documentation on GitHub-Pages](https://matrixeditor.github.io/dementor/) or at the [Blog Series](https://matrixeditor.github.io/posts/dementor-part-1/).

 ## License